-In the winter especially, keeping a clean home is necessary for everyone.
+In the winter especially, keeping a clean home using natural cleaners is necessary for everyone.
 When the cold weather hits more people tend to get sick due to the cold weather.
 Viruses lurk in the home, so you want to make sure your home is as clean as can be through the use of natural cleaning products that you can make at home.

 Most people have cats and dogs in the house and keeping the house is spic and span shape is even harder in the wintertime because you cannot let your pets play in the backyard and they spend most of their time inside the home.
 Not only are you trying to keep the house clean and your family healthy, but you want to make sure you keep your pets healthy too.
-In addition, you do not want your family getting sick because the pets are sick.
+In addition, you do not want your family to get sick because the pets are sick.
 Remember, pets are like humans they get sick and spread illness too.

 Below, I have composed helpful tips to help protect your loved ones, and pets from exposure to toxic substances.
 You will also be keeping your homes free from dirt and germs.
-Below are a number of safe products you can use to keep your home clean, free from viruses and at the same time help keep your loved ones and pets healthy too.
+Below are a number of safe products you can use to keep your home clean, free from viruses, and at the same time help keep your loved ones and pets healthy too.

 Vinegar has a multitude of uses both inside and outside the home.